 The Maquila Solidarity Network (MSN) is a labour and women’s rights organization that supports the efforts of workers in global supply chains to win improved wages and working conditions and greater respect for their rights.

-MSN believes that international brands and retailers share responsibility for working conditions in their supplier factories and must be held accountable for policies and practices that contribute to worker rights abuses in those factories.
+MSN believes that international brands and retailers share responsibility for working conditions in their supplier factories and must be held accountable for policies and practices that contribute to worker rights abuses.
 MSN engages with brands on policies they should adopt and the actions they should take to tackle systemic issues, such as lack of respect for freedom of association, poverty wages, precarious employment, and gender-based discrimination.

 To contact us, send an email to communications(at)maquilasolidarity.org